thediveo/lxkns/README.md

 `lxkns` is a Golang package for discovering Linux kernel namespaces.
 In every nook and cranny of your Linux hosts.
-This package also features marshalling and unmarshalling namespace discovery results to and from JSON – which is especially useful to separate the super-privileged scanner from non-root frontends.
+This package also features marshalling and unmarshalling namespace discovery results to and from JSON – which is especially useful to separate the super-privileged scanner from non-root frontends: run namespace discoveries as a containerized service.

 In addition, `lxkns` comes with a set of unique CLI namespace discovery tools and also helps Go programs with switching namespaces.